berthubert/bagconv/README.md

 SQLite R*Tree tables, you can also quickly go from coordinates to an address.

-**STATUS: Very fresh, do NOT rely on this code for anything serious yet!**
+**STATUS: Pretty fresh, do NOT rely on this code without checking if it does what you want**

 > Also, see this [related project](https://github.com/bartnv/xml-to-postgres/wiki/%5BNL%5D-LV-BAG-2.0-converteren)
 > from [Bart Noordervliet](https://github.com/bartnv) which implements a more
 > generic solution to convert the BAG (and other XML constructs) to PostgreSQL
 > and PostGIS.
+Jan Derk [also wrote a tool](https://github.com/digitaldutch/BAG_parser) (in Python) that converts the BAG XML to SQLite.

 It all starts out with the tremendously detailed set of XML files from the Dutch land registry: [LV BAG with History](https://service.pdok.nl/lv/bag/atom/bag.xml).